 Andy Knoop, Ph.D.
-(University of Missouri - Columbia, 2003) is a Clinical Professor providing psychological evaluation services at the Thompson Center for Autism and Neurodevelopment.
+(University of Missouri - Columbia, 2003) is a licensed psychologist and Clinical Professor providing psychological evaluation services at the Thompson Center for Autism and Neurodevelopment.
 He earned his PhD in school psychology and completed postgraduate training for internship and postdoctoral residency at the University of Missouri.
 Dr. Knoop frequently provides consultation and training services for Missouri's Division of Youth Services and the Division of Vocational Rehabilitation.
 His clinics include the Clinical Assessment Team (psychology, occupational therapy, speech/language pathology) and the Attention/Learning/Cognition Clinic.
+He is also involved in Missouri LEND as the psychology faculty mentor.